 The manuscripts.
-For historians, much of the city’s real historical value lies in its collections of around 700,000 manuscripts written in Arabic.
+For historians, much of the city’s historical value lies in its collections of around 700,000 manuscripts written in Arabic.
 They are a representation of the impact and influence of the schools and universities in West Africa.

 An intellectual centre.
-Timbuktu’s famous madrasas, including Koranic Sankore University, had some 25,000 students at their peak and attracted scholars particularly throughout the Muslim world.
+Timbuktu’s famous madrasas, including Koranic Sankore University, had some 25,000 students at their peak and attracted scholars throughout the Muslim world.

 Ressources to learn more:

 This short video part of a documentary.
 On the manuscripts here.